My One Big Regret

 Yesterday I told you women have a strong need to feel secure.
 One of the big things under that is feeling financially secure.
-Please understand this is not about being rich – it is about having enough money for what is needed, and about not having scary levels of debt.
+Please understand this is not about being rich; it’s about having enough money for what’s needed, and about not having scary levels of debt.

-My one big regret at this point in my life is that I am in debt.
-I was actually debt free about a decade ago, but I did not appreciate how great that was.
+My one big regret at this point in my life is that I’m in debt.
+I was actually debt free about a decade ago, but I didn’t appreciate how great that was.
 (Probably because we got out of debt due to an inheritance.)
 So, I got us back into debt.

-Today I understand that debt is a trap.
+Today I understand debt is a trap.
 Debt controls your life – it forces you to work hard, and it limits your freedom and your choices.
-There are things we want to do, things we think we should be doing, that we cannot do because we are digging out of debt.
+There are things we want to do, things we think we should be doing, that we can’t do because we’re digging out of debt.

-The one thing that has saved us from total debt disaster is that we did a Dave Ramsay Financial Peace University class two years ago.
+What saved us from a total debt disaster was doing a Dave Ramsay Financial Peace University class two years ago.
 I got serious about debt (Lori already was) because of that.
 We stopped doing anything to add to our debt, and we started to work hard on reducing our debt.
-Since that time, we have reduced spending significantly, and that allowed us cut our debt.
-I cannot imagine what would have happened had we not made this change.
-Last year was very difficult for us financially (due to income reduction from the day job), and had we not cut expenses and reduced debt I do not see any way we would have avoided bankruptcy in 2013.
+Since that time we’ve reduced spending significantly, which allowed us cut our debt.
+I can’t imagine what would have happened had we not made this change.
+Last year was very difficult for us financially (due to income reduction from the day job), and had we not cut expenses and reduced debt I don’t see any way we would have avoided bankruptcy in 2013.

-It was a tough year, but it would have been horrible if I had not finally gotten smart about debt.
-I see how money concerns affect my bride, and I am mad at myself for putting her in this situation.
-She is great about it, but it is still difficult for her, and I hate that.
+It was a tough year, but it would have been horrible had I not finally gotten smart about debt.
+I see how money concerns affect my bride, and I’m mad at myself for putting her in this situation.
+She’s great about it, but it’s still difficult for her and I hate that.
 She is encouraged by the changes, and we are working together to be debt free as soon as possible.

-Debt is betting your future, and that is not a wise thing to do.
-Debt is also betting your wife’s future sense of security and her happiness, and that is just plain stupid (I can say that because I am pointing to myself.)
+Debt is betting your future, which is not a wise thing to do.
+Debt is also betting your wife’s future sense of security and happiness, and that’s just plain stupid (I can say that because I;m pointing to myself.)
 I wish I owned far less and was not in debt; I would make that trade in a second if I had the option.
-In reality getting rid of debt is usually like losing 100 pounds (45 kg) – it takes a lot of will power and time.
+In reality getting rid of debt is usually like losing 100 pounds (45 kg) – it takes a lot of willpower and time.